fpmi-hci-2019/pchmi-gr12-randomeal/docs/UserApi.md

 #User API

-### - v1/users/ POST
+### — v1/users/ POST

-Allows you to create new user with automatically generated password.
+Allows you to create new user with an automatically generated password.

 **Input format**
 ```